 The Art of Making Mashed Potatoes

-Boil the Potatoes: Cook the potatoes until they are very soft.
-This will make them easier to mash and result in a smoother texture.
+- Cook until they are very soft, which makes them easier to mash and ensures a smoother texture.

 Having the right tools can make the process easier and more efficient.
 Here are some essential pieces of equipment you might need: